DaniyalHussain90/E-Book/README.md

 # Use Case:
-1. People can come to the App to discover their favouritebook on the main timeline.
+1. People can come to the App to discover their favourite book on the main timeline.

-2. People can login to the App in order to save books and order accordingly.
+2. People can login to the App to save books and order accordingly.

 3. People can buy books when they are login.